In this digital era, more businesses exist than ever before.

 Apple gained customers from Nike, who already owned the Nike trainers, while Nike gained new customers from those who owned iPods and wanted to get involved.

 Brands that offer an established audience let you worry less about hours of lead generation and expensive acquisition costs.
 Because the target audience is already there, all that’s needed is some clever marketing and a clear vision.
-TeamUp fitness management software, offers software to fitness business owners such as gyms, studios, personal trainers, etc. While their product is software, they work with other partners to offer their customers additional services such as marketing guidance, business coaching, mental health apps, certifications, facility equipment, and more.
+Wellyx and TeamUp fitness management software, offers software to fitness business owners such as gyms, studios, personal trainers, etc. While their product is software, they work with other partners to offer their customers additional services such as marketing guidance, business coaching, mental health apps, certifications, facility equipment, and more.

 Marketing partnerships are less expensive